ravernhe/42_snowcrash/level01/Ressources/README.txt

-Pwd not working

-So Search, cat /etc/passwrd
+cat /etc/passwd
-- flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash <- Failure
+- flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash <- This is not working as password

-Use John the ripper with the passwrd line
+Use John the ripper with the password line
 You get : abcdefg